 - A valid University of Iowa ID card, UIHC badge, or Libraries issued borrower permit is required for check-out.

-- Application for a borrower permit or other library-issued cards may be made at the Main Library Information Desk or the appropriate branch library.
+- Application for a borrower permit or other library-issued cards may be made at the Main Library Service Desk or the appropriate branch library.

 (open stack and storage with call numbers)